-Documentation of observations and data acquired in the field will be recorded on field sampling sheets, in a bound field logbook and/or in a Toughbook/Toughpad to provide a permanent record of field activities.
+Documentation of observations and data acquired in the field will be recorded on field sampling sheets, and in a bound field logbook to provide a permanent record of field activities.
 Refer to SOP No. 8 Field Reporting and Documentation for additional information.